How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Signature:

-Critical insight: Constraints often appear in pairs (pricing + service model, time capacity + quality), but only ONE is THE constraint blocking growth right now.
-The other becomes THE constraint after you fix the first.
-Focus on removing the current bottleneck, not solving all problems simultaneously.
+Critical insight: Constraints often show up in pairs (pricing with service model, time capacity with quality), but only one is THE constraint blocking growth right now.
+The other only becomes THE constraint after you clear the first, so focus on removing the current bottleneck instead of trying to solve everything at once.

 Use this decision tree: